 Flying in a plane is safer than driving on the roads, however, because of the lower oxygen level, confined space and reduced air pressure, some people should take extra care when flying.
 If you suffer from any of the following, it is advisable to have your practitioner assess your condition before flying; angina pectoris, heart failure, emphysema, chronic bronchitis, or any chronic lung disease should all be assessed before flying.

 People who have a predisposition to circulation disorders, cramps and deep vein thrombosis should take special care.
 The exercises mentioned in "jet lag" will be beneficial.
-Supplementing with ginkgo, vitamin E, fish oil and garlic may help improve the blood supply to the extremities.
+Supplementing with ginkgo, vitamin E and garlic will help improve the blood supply to the extremities.
 Taking a magnesium supplement in combination with ginkgo and vitamin E will help to prevent cramps.
 During long flights the reduced pressure will cause the feet and extremities to swell slightly.
 This is normal; however, it could propose problems for someone wearing a plaster cast.
 The swelling under the cast can cause pain and discomfort.
-Discuss this with your Health Care practitioner before flying.
+Discuss this with your practitioner before flying.